 More delicious fresh pasta recipes.

 Once you get the hang of making your own pasta there'll be no stopping you.
 Take a look at some of these super delicious home-spun pasta recipes.
-The Mezzelune pasta in particular is another Cavolo Nero triumph!
+The Mezzelune dish in particular is another cavolo nero pasta triumph!
 Belissimo!

 1/3cupfinely grated Parmigiano Reggiano or Pecorino cheese